Johnny Vegas: Personal life

-In August 2002, Vegas married Catherine "Kitty" Donnelly; in a satire of celebrities selling exclusive pictures of their weddings to publications for high prices, he sold pictures of the ceremony to the adult comic Viz for £1.
-They separated in late-2006 and divorced in 2008.
-They have one child together.
-In April 2011, he married Irish television presenter Maia Dunphy in Seville.
+In August 2002, Vegas married Catherine "Kitty" Donnelly.
+In a satire of celebrities selling exclusive pictures of their weddings to publications for high prices, he sold pictures of the ceremony to the adult comic Viz for £1.
+They separated in late 2006 and divorced in 2008.
+They had one child together.

+In April 2011, he married Irish television presenter Maïa Dunphy in Seville.
 In January 2015, they announced that they were expecting their first child together.
-They separated in late-2017, reconciled in November 2018, and separated again some time before April 2020.
+They separated in late 2017, reconciled in November 2018, and separated again some time before April 2020.

-Vegas continues to live in his home town of St Helens, and has been outspoken about the pride he takes in it; he is well-known for being active in supporting the local community.
+Vegas continues to live in his home town of St Helens, and has been outspoken about the pride he takes in it; he is well known for being active in supporting the local community.
 He fulfilled a lifetime ambition by appearing for St Helens RFC in Keiron Cunningham's testimonial rugby league game, a friendly against Hull FC, in 2005.

-In December 2012, Vegas said that he had recently returned to the Roman Catholic faith in which his parents brought him up, and credited the faith for his good upbringing.
+In December 2012, Vegas said that he had recently returned to the Roman Catholic faith in which his parents brought him up and credited the faith for his good upbringing.

-In July 2014, Vegas was awarded an honorary doctorate from Edge Hill University.
+In July 2014, Vegas was made an Honorary Doctor of Literature (HonDLitt) by Edge Hill University.

 Vegas is a supporter of the Labour Party and has spoken about his appreciation for the NHS.